Anderson Home Inspection

 Our promise is to provide you with the most competent detailed home inspector who treats you with care, patience and loyalty.
 We will inspect your home as if we were inspecting it for ourselves and our family.
 Since 1995, our goal is still 100% customer satisfaction.

 About Donn Anderson, CMI - Certified Master Inspector®

 Donn Anderson began working in construction in the mid 60’s.
 He started Anderson Home Inspection and performed his first professional home inspection in January of 1995.
 He has inspected over 12,000 homes in Southeastern Wisconsin since then.
 He has been a member of the American Society of Home Inspectors – Great Lakes Chapter since 1996.
 He served as the Education Chairman for the Milwaukee Chapter of the Wisconsin Association of Home Inspectors from 1996 – 2009.
 He is a member of the National Association of Certified Home Inspectors.
 He received his Real Estate license in the mid 1980s.
 Donn was a co-author of the jurisprudence exam for licensing Wisconsin Home Inspectors.
-He holds licenses as a WI State UDC Building Inspector, an FHA 203k Consultant, a Certified Consultant performing Energy Audits for the Focus on Energy Homes Performance Program, he is certified as a Residential Measurement Provider by NEHA-NRPP to test for Radon, the second leading cause of lung cancer in the US.
+He holds licenses as a WI State UDC Building Inspector, an FHA 203k Consultant, and his experience includes performing Energy Audits as a Certified Consultant for the Energy Homes Performance Program.
+Donn is certified as a Residential Measurement Provider by NEHA-NRPP to test for Radon, the second leading cause of lung cancer in the US.
 He works as an expert witness for homeowners who have been exposed to substandard construction and home inspection practices.

 Home Buyer's Checklist